MagicalStrangeQuark/docs/README.md

    `curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer`

-🔏  Installing the  <a href="https://addons.mozilla.org/pt-BR/firefox/addon/restclient" class="extensions-link green">👉 RESTClient 👈</a> extension
+🔏  Installing the  <a href="https://addons.mozilla.org/pt-BR/firefox/addon/restclient">👉 RESTClient 👈</a> extension

    🪔 `To test the use of API's and other features within our application, it is recommended to use a tool to perform the request simulation.`

 ## Visual Studio Code Extensions

-🦝 <a href="https://marketplace.visualstudio.com/items?itemName=mikestead.dotenv" class="extensions-link gray">🌖 DotENV 🌘</a>
+🦝 <a href="https://marketplace.visualstudio.com/items?itemName=mikestead.dotenv">🌖 DotENV 🌘</a>

-🦝 <a href="https://marketplace.visualstudio.com/items?itemName=onecentlin.laravel5-snippets" class="extensions-link gray">💐 Laravel Snippets 🪐</a>
+🦝 <a href="https://marketplace.visualstudio.com/items?itemName=onecentlin.laravel5-snippets">💐 Laravel Snippets 🪐</a>

-🦝 <a href="https://marketplace.visualstudio.com/items?itemName=onecentlin.laravel-blade" class="extensions-link gray">🌾 Laravel Blade Snippets 🌚 </a>
+🦝 <a href="https://marketplace.visualstudio.com/items?itemName=onecentlin.laravel-blade">🌾 Laravel Blade Snippets 🌚 </a>

-🦝 <a href="https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client" class="extensions-link gray">💫 PHP Intelephense 🌻</a>
+🦝 <a href="https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client">💫 PHP Intelephense 🌻</a>